Andrew-S-Rosen/cbe504/main.typ

 As previously discussed, the Langmuir model of adsorption made some critical approximations.
 Perhaps the most notable is the assumption that the adsorption enthalpy of each site is constant (i.e. independent of coverage).
 There are many models that attempt to directly or indirectly capture this behavior, some of which are outlined below:
-#footnote[For some cautionary comments about the Temkin isotherm, refer to K. Chu, "Revisiting the Temkin Isotherm: Dimensional Inconsistency and Approximate Forms", _Ind.
+#footnote[For some cautionary comments about the Temkin isotherm, refer to K. Chu,"Revisiting the Temkin Isotherm: Dimensional Inconsistency and Approximate Forms", _Ind.
 Eng.
 Chem.
 Res._, 60, 13140--13147 (2021).]
 $
 theta_ce("A") &= alpha p_ce("A")^(1\/beta) quad ("Freundlich isotherm")
 $